PA Contractor Insurance: What You Need to Know

 - Policy deductible: $500

-For the worker’s compensation insurance in PA, general contractors pay $265 per month or $3,175 per year.
-This business insurance is required by most states including PA for businesses and employee benefits to cover their medical fees and lost salaries due to occupation-related injuries.
+For worker’s compensation insurance in PA, general contractors pay $265 per month or $3,175 per year.
+Most states require this business insurance, including PA for businesses and employee benefits, to cover their medical fees and lost salaries due to occupation-related injuries.

 The median premium for general contractors insurance is about $15 per month or $170 per year for contractor’s tools and equipment insurance.
-This business insurance policy covers the repair or replacement of lost, stolen, or broken devices and equipment.
+This business insurance policy covers repairing or replacing lost, stolen, or broken devices and equipment.

 - The median cost per year: $170

 - Generic policy limit: $5,000

 General contractors insurance median premium is a maximum of $45 per month or $520 annually for professional liability insurance in PA.
 This form is known as errors and omissions insurance to protect against client lawsuit claims on unsatisfactory, negligence, late, or unfinished work.

 - The median cost per year: $520